The true fraction of repeating fast radio bursts revealed through CHIME source count evolution: Correcting Observed Source Counts

 \section{Correcting Observed Source Counts}

 We use the FRB data from CHIME, a radio interferometer, which performs daily observations of the entire Northern sky ($\delta>-11^\circ$).
 The CHIME/FRB Project has released its first catalog of bursts \citep{chime-catalog1}, comprising the largest sample of distinct FRB sources detected by a single instrument.
 This extensive catalog provides an excellent opportunity for a comprehensive investigation into the evolution of FRB source counts over time.
-For our study, we utilize 393 bursts detected during the second half of the operational period (between December 31, 2018, and July 1, 2019), when the telescope sensitivity was more stable after the initial launching period (Appendix \ref{app:period selection}).
+For our study, we utilize 393 bursts detected during the second half of the operational period (between December 31, 2018, and July 1, 2019)\footnote{We have excluded 25 newly identified repeating FRB sources \citep{chime-repeaters23}, which were detected using a different algorithm during extended observation periods, to mitigate potential impacts stemming from non-uniform sensitivity. }, when the telescope sensitivity was more stable after the initial launching period (Appendix \ref{app:period selection}).

 To correct for the aforementioned observational biases, we introduce the quantity $f_{\rm exp}=T_{\rm exp}/T$, which represents the fraction of the total exposure time ($T_{\rm exp}$) spent on a specific burst since December 31, 2018, at 00:00:00 universal time ($T_0$), until its detection and $T$ is the total CHIME operation time during the same period.
 Specifically, $f_{\rm exp}$ is 1 at $\delta=90^\circ$.
 We then assign a weight given by $1/f_{\rm exp}$ to each burst.
 By summing these weights, we obtain the correct source counts as a function of $T$ for both repeaters and apparently non-repeating sources, effectively correcting the declination-dependent exposure times (Appendix \ref{app:observed sc}).